mrakgr/The-Spiral-Language/readme.md

 The core library can be found in `SpiralCoreLib.fs`.
 It is opened automatically every time the program is compiled.

-Here is a copy of it.
+Here is a copy of it for easy perusal.

 ```
 module Spiral.CoreLib